KyrychenkoDmytro/best_delivery_mern/README.md

 when you are in the client folder, enter the command "npm i".
 And after loading - "npm start"
 After that the application should work!

+You can see the project's work here - https://delivery-front-rho.vercel.app/